Bradleigh Olson

 During her tenure as a yoga instructor, Gen cultivated a thriving community, trained numerous teachers, and fostered deep connections among participants.
 Through this experience, they discovered the profound impact that immersive, experiential learning in natural environments can have on individuals of all ages.

-Driven by a desire to combine their passion for education, nature, and community, Gen founded LVFFS.
+Driven by a desire to combine their passion for education, nature, and community, Gen founded WFA.
 In this role, they lead with a vision to provide children with enriching experiences in nature, fostering curiosity, resilience, and a lifelong love for learning.

-With Gen's dynamic leadership, LVFFS has become a beacon of innovative education, where children are empowered to explore, discover, and thrive in the natural world.
+With Gen's dynamic leadership, WFA has become a beacon of innovative education, where children are empowered to explore, discover, and thrive in the natural world.
 Through hands-on activities, outdoor adventures, and collaborative learning, she is dedicated to nurturing the next generation of environmental stewards and compassionate global citizens.

 Ali Brown